TEST 1: Verifying The MAP Signal

 With your multimeter still in Volts DC mode from the previous test and the Key On (but engine Off).

-Probe the wire labeled with the number 1, in the image viewer, with the RED multimeter lead.
+Probe the wire labeled with the number 1, in the image viewer, with the red multimeter test lead.

 Your multimeter should show you either: